ZenT0x/AP4A_project/README.md

 ### Introduction

 The AP4A project takes the form of an individual mini-project aimed at putting into practice the knowledge acquired during the course.
-This project also serves as a preview of the Java project and its expectations, which must be submitted at the end of the semester.
-Three sessions of three hours each are allocated for the completion of the project, with increasing complexity.
+This project also serves as a preview of the Java project and its expectations.
 ### Context

 The project involves creating a simulator to model an IOT ecosystem specialized in monitoring the air quality of workspaces.
 This ecosystem includes a server communicating with various types of sensors distributed in the workspace, such as a temperature sensor, a humidity sensor, a light sensor, and a sound sensor.
 The information collected by these sensors can be stored as log files or shared in a console for later visualization.